curcu34/hilldiv/README.md

-**hilldiv** is an R package for the analysis of diversity based on Hill numbers.
+**hilldiv** is an R package that provides a set of functions to assist analysis of diversity based on Hill numbers, using OTU tables and associated phylogenetic trees as inputs.
+The package includes functions for (phylo)diversity measurement, (phylo)diversity profile plotting, (phylo)diversity comparison between samples and groups, sample completeness assessment, (phylo)diversity partitioning and (dis)similarity measurement.
+All of these grounded in abundance-based and incidence-based Hill numbers.

 Note that hilldiv is still in **beta** development phase.

 * Installation
 * Applications and functions
 # Installation